 In addition to the standing committees of the IUPUI Faculty Council, a large number of administrative committees are involved in shaping IUPUI and directing its activities.
 Faculty member participation in this committee work is critical to faculty ownership of the institution.
-Faculty members wishing to serve on a campus administrative committee should contact their school dean and the Executive Committee of the IUPUI Faculty Council.
-Brief descriptions of the IUPUI administrative committees appear below.
+Faculty members wishing to serve on a campus administrative committee should contact their school dean and the Executive Committees appear below.